dkapesa/AI-Verification-Copilot/README.md

 ## Example AI Review Outcomes

-The system currently demonstrates three realistic verification scenarios.
+The system currently demonstrates three representative verification scenarios.

-Example inputs and AI outputs are available in the repository:
+Example case inputs and AI review outputs are available in the repository:

 [`backend/demo_cases/`](https://github.com/dkapesa/AI-Verification-Copilot/tree/master/backend/demo_cases)

-Each scenario contains:
+Each scenario includes:

 - the **case request payload** sent to the API
 - the **AI review response** returned by the decision engine